From CrossFit to HYROX: A Belltown Athlete's Story

 Week 12

 Taper.
-Reduced volume by 50 percent.
-Two short workouts, one easy run, one mobility session.
-Race on Saturday.
+Volume cut by 50 percent.
+Two short workouts, one easy run, one mobility session, race on Saturday.
 The taper is non-negotiable.
-CrossFit athletes often want to keep training hard up to race day.
-They underperform on race day if they do.
+CrossFit athletes almost always want to keep training hard right up to race day, and they almost always underperform when they do.
+Aman wanted to.
+He did not.
+That discipline showed up in his result.

 Race day and what changed

-Aman raced HYROX Singles in 1:33.
-First-time race.
-Top-third finisher.
-His station splits were within 5 percent of his fresh-state benchmarks, which means he paced correctly and arrived at each station with the right amount of fatigue.
+Aman finished his first HYROX Singles as a top-third first-timer.
+His station splits sat close to his fresh-state benchmarks, which is the sign that he paced correctly and arrived at each station with the right amount of fatigue in the tank instead of a deficit.

-Two things he said after the race that I remember.
+Two things he said after the race that stuck with me.

-First: "I had so much in the tank for the wall balls.
-I was scared of the wall balls all 12 weeks and they were the easiest part."
+First: "I had so much left for the wall balls.
+I was scared of the wall balls for 12 weeks and they were the easiest part of the day."

-Second: "The first 1 km was the hardest part.
+Second: "The first kilometer was the hardest part.
 Holding back when my legs felt fresh was the discipline I did not have at the start of prep."

-Both observations are textbook for CrossFitters racing HYROX.
-The strength-based stations feel manageable because they are CrossFit movements.
-The pacing discipline is what they have to learn.
+Both are textbook for CrossFitters racing HYROX.
+The strength-based stations feel manageable because they are CrossFit movements you already own.
+The pacing discipline is the thing you have to go out and earn.

 After the race, Aman went back to his regular CrossFit programming.
-He did the next CrossFit Open in February and posted a personal best on the metcons because his aerobic base had jumped a level.
+He did the next CrossFit Open in February and felt noticeably better on the longer metcons, because his aerobic base had jumped a full level.
 The HYROX cycle made him a better all-around athlete, not just a HYROX racer.
+That is the pattern we see across most of our CrossFit-to-HYROX members, and it is why we keep recommending one race cycle a year even to people who never thought of themselves as runners.

 How we run CrossFit-to-HYROX programs at Persistence

 The program structure is the same one we used with Aman: 12 weeks of progressive prep with a clear taper.
-Members who want one-on-one programming during their cycle work with one of our coaches; the broader HYROX class on Saturdays is open to all members.
+Members who want one-on-one programming during their cycle work with one of our coaches; the Saturday HYROX class, 9:30 to 11:00 AM, is open to every member and included in the membership.
+AJ and the rest of the crew run the weekday classes that keep your strength humming while the run volume ramps.

-For other member transformation stories, our member transformations hub collects 5 case studies including Aman, Eric's chronic back pain story, and others.
+For other member transformation stories, our member transformations hub collects 5 case studies, including Aman's, Eric's chronic back pain to strict pull-ups story, and Tom, who at 66 still trains hard alongside racers half his age.
 Each links to a longer post if you want the full story.

 For the philosophy behind how we coach, see our about page.
 For our regular CrossFit programming and how it integrates with HYROX prep, see group classes.